 Tips: Reasonable tips given to bellhops, porters, maids, and ground transportation personnel are reimbursable.
 Exception: Tips on meal service already included in the meal allowance and cannot be claimed separately.
 University Policy limits tips up to 20%.
 Toll Road Charges: These charges are a reimbursable expense.

 Human Resources and Payroll Services

 The SEHD HR and Payroll Services workgroup currently consists of:

-Patricia Ball - Assistant Dean of Finance and HR (PATRICIA.BALL@UCDENVER.EDU)
+Patricia Ball - HR and Budget Director (PATRICIA.BALL@UCDENVER.EDU)